rd--/blksc3/md/glossary.md

 When a block is deleted all of its descendents are deleted along with it.
 Deletion can be _undone_.

+## Display

+The display menu selects the page layout rule.
+The rule sets the shape and size of the workspace and selects the font size for the notes area.
+The default rule is _%×%_, which allocates space as a proportion of the size of the viewport.
+In addition there is a set of fixed size layouts, such as _1366×768_, named by display dimensions.
+The fixed size layouts are useful for seeing how programs will appear on other displays, assuming that the browswer window occupies most of the display.
+The display menu can be selected using the _y_ access key.

 ## Duplicate

 A block can be _duplicated_ using the _Duplicate_ item in the context menu.